fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/16Matchany/Matchany.md

            The Second string is
            machine

-           The character m of the second string is found at position 3 of first string
+           The character c of the second string is found at position 1 of first string